bangerth/helmholtz/readme.md

   - Specify `list(f1,f2,f3,...)`: Here, the program computes all of the frequencies explicitly listed between parentheses.
 The list may have any length, as long as it contains at least one element.

+The second parameter in this block also describes a list of three-dimensional points (using the same units as the mesh file) at which the pressure and volumetric velocity will be evaluated for each frequency.
+Points are separated by semicolons, and the components of the points are separated by commas.

 The fourth block of parameters shown above describes properties of the discretization, i.e., of _how_ the problem (formulated as a PDE)